 Though the practices of astrology and astronomy have common roots, there is an important distinction in astrology vs astronomy today.
 Astronomy is the study of the universe and its contents outside of Earth’s atmosphere.
 Astronomers examine the positions, motions, and properties of celestial objects.
 Astrology attempts to study how those positions, motions, and properties affect people and events on Earth.
 For several millennia, the desire to improve astrological predictions was one of the main motivations for astronomical observations and theories.

 Astrology continued to be part of mainstream science until the late 1600s, when Isaac Newton demonstrated some of the physical processes by which celestial bodies affect each other.
+In doing so, he showed that the same laws that make, say, an apple fall from a tree, also apply to the motions of the celestial sphere.
 Since then, astronomy has evolved into a completely separate field, where predictions about celestial phenomena are made and tested using the scientific method.

 In contrast, astrology is now regarded as a pastime and a pseudoscience — though thousands of people around the world still invoke advice from astrologers and astrology publications in making important professional, medical, and personal experiences.
 (This, despite the fact that current horoscopes rely on outdated information!)

 Yet there's a reason people continue to rely on horoscopes, and Senior Editor Alan MacRobert explains in Sky & Telescope's Focal Point column just why astrology is still so popular.

 Planets have nothing to do with it.
 But that's not the point.
 If you want to get through to your believing sister-in-law or your uncle in Cincinatti, the way to do it is not to argue physics or astronomy, but to explain why astrology works.